CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 Web APIs: DOM, Fetch API, Web Storage API...

 #### What is REST API?
+n computing, representational state transfer (REST) or RESTful is an architectural style used for web development.
+Systems and sites designed using this style aim for fast performance, reliability and the ability to scale (to grow and easily support extra users).
+To achieve these goals, developers work with reusable components that can be managed and updated without affecting the system as a whole while it is running. ...
+APIs that adhere to the REST architectural constraints are called RESTful APIs.
+Representational State Transfer (REST) refers to a group of software architecture design constraints that bring about efficient, reliable, and scalable distributed systems.
+A system is called RESTful when it adheres to those constraints.

+**Key REST principles:**<br />
+- Give every “thing” an ID: Use URIs to identify everything that merits being identifiable, specifically, all of the “high-level” resources that your application provides.
+For example: http://example.com/products?color=green

+- Link things together: Use links to refer to identifiable things (resources) wherever possible.
+Hyperlinking is what makes the Web the Web.

+- Use standard methods: For clients to be able to interact with your resources, they should implement the default application protocol (HTTP) correctly, i.e. make use of the standard methods GET, PUT, POST, DELETE.

+- Resources with multiple representations: Provide multiple representations of resources for different needs.
+- Communicate statelessly

 #### What is JSON?
 When to use?
 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 JSON is a text format that is completely language independent.
 JSON is a syntax for storing and exchanging data.
 When exchanging data between a browser and a server, the data can only be text.
 JSON is text, and we can convert any JavaScript object into JSON, and send JSON to the server.
 We can also convert any JSON received from the server into JavaScript objects.
 This way we can work with the data as JavaScript objects, with no complicated parsing and translations.
 JSON uses JavaScript syntax, but the JSON format is text only.
 Text can be read and used as a data format by any programming language.